anjaliboina/steganography/README.md

-# steganography
+## LSB Steganography Tool

+This repository contains a simple Python-based tool for hiding and revealing secret messages within images using Least Significant Bit (LSB) steganography.
+It provides a graphical user interface (GUI) for ease of use.

+### Description

 LSB steganography is a technique that conceals information by modifying the least significant bits of an image's pixel data.
+Since these changes are subtle, they are usually imperceptible to the human eye.
+This tool allows users to:

-Encode: Hide text messages inside images.
-Decode: Extract hidden messages from encoded images.
-The tool is implemented using Python's tkinter for the GUI and the Pillow (PIL) library for image processing.
+* **Encode:** Hide text messages inside PNG, JPG, JPEG, and BMP images.
+* **Decode:** Extract hidden messages from encoded images.

+The tool is implemented using Python's `tkinter` for the GUI and the `Pillow` (PIL) library for image processing.

+### Features

+* User-friendly graphical interface.
+* Supports common image formats (PNG, JPG, JPEG, BMP).
+* Simple encoding and decoding processes.
+* Null character termination to improve decoded message accuracy.

+### Installation

+1.  **Clone the repository:**

+    ```bash
+    git clone [repository URL]
+    cd [repository directory]
+    ```

+2.  **Install the required libraries:**

+    ```bash
+    pip install Pillow
+    ```

+3.  **Run the application:**

+    * To encrypt an image, run `python encryption_gui.py`.
+    * To decrypt an image, run `python decryption_gui.py`.

+### Usage

+**Encryption:**

+1. Launch the encryption GUI (`python encrypt.py`).
+2. Click "Browse" to select the image you want to use.
+3. Enter the secret message in the "Message" text box.
+4. Click "Browse" to choose the output file name and location.
+5. Click "Encode."

+**Decryption:**

+1. Launch the decryption GUI (`python decrypt.py`).
+2. Click "Browse" to select the encoded image.
+3. Click "Decode."
+4. The hidden message will be displayed in the result label.

+### Notes

+* The size of the message you can encode depends on the size of the image.
+* For text messages, null character termination is used to ensure accurate decoding.
+* For binary data, message length encoding is recommended.
+* This is a simple tool for educational purposes.
+For production use, consider more robust steganography libraries.

+### Contributing

+Contributions are welcome!
+Please feel free to submit pull requests or open issues for bug fixes, feature requests, or improvements.